Where I Come From

 Where I come from

-It used to be a porter steak
+It used to be a border state

 Nothing but my own reflection